ftsef/queue-pop-notification/README.md

-# Solo Queue Pop Notifier
+# PvP Queue Pop Notifier

 Tired of being tethered to your desk with a wired headset while waiting for a World of Warcraft match?
 This lightweight application sends a Discord notification the moment your queue pops, so you'll never miss a match again!

+As of right now due to the restrictions from the QueueNotify addon you only get notifications for Solo-Shuffle and BG Blitz.
+---
+I'll probably create a new addon to also receive notifications for 2v2 and 3v3 + some extras like Rating etc.

 ## Prerequisites